If you don’t know it’s a thought it becomes your reality. <Anon>

 After all, it’s just a thought……keep it that way so that it doesn’t become your reality.

-If you find this post helpful, please tell a friend.
-Consider subscribing to the weblog.
+If you found this post helpful, please share it with your friends.
+And consider subscribing to the weblog.
 Just click on the Subscribe button in the navigation bar.
-Then follow one of the three sets of easy directions.
+Then follow one of the three sets of simple directions.
 Thank you.